ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Attach User policies
-Attach the specified managed policies to the specified IAM user.
+Attaches the specified managed policies to the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
 Parameter aws_iam_policy_names (optional) is a comma separated  list of IAM policy names.
 Parameter (optional) aws_iam_arns is a comma separated list of IAM policy arns.

-Note: One of parameters aws_iam_policy_names or aws_iam_arns required to be set.
+Note: One of parameters, aws_iam_policy_names or aws_iam_arns, is required to be set.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Attach User Policy`
+Example workflows that use this Resilient function include `Example: AWS IAM: Attach User Policy`

-The workflow, `Example: AWS IAM: Attach User Policy`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Attach User Policy`, sets the following input fields for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
 *	aws_iam_policy_names is mapped to activity field `aws_iam_policy_name` which should be a drop-down list of policy names.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Attach User Policy`.

-1. Open an incident and select the row of data table `AWS IAM Users` corresponding to user who needs to have a policy attached.
+1. Open an incident and select the row of data table `AWS IAM Users` corresponding to the user who needs to have a policy attached.
 2. From the selected row’s actions menu, select `Example: AWS IAM: Attach User Policy`.

    ![screenshot: fn-aws-iam-attach-user-policies-action ](./screenshots/fn-aws-iam-attach-user-policies-action.png)

-3. From the drop-down list of user defined polciy name , select a policy and click Execute.
+3. From the drop-down list of user defined policy names, select a policy and click Execute.

    ![screenshot: fn-aws-iam-attach-user-policies_2-action ](./screenshots/fn-aws-iam-attach-user-policies_2-action.png)

 This invokes the `Example: AWS IAM: Attach User Policy` workflow, which calls the `AWS IAM: Attach User policies` function.

-On successful completion, for the data table `AWS IAM Users` the `Policies` field will get updated for the selected user.
+On successful completion of the workflow, the `Policies` field of the `AWS IAM Users` data table is updated for the selected user.

    ![screenshot: fn-aws-iam-attach-user-policies-datatable](./screenshots/fn-aws-iam-attach-user-policies-datatable.png)